 |Left Wing||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 The decline is even more dramatic when we come to the left wingers.
 After Bobby Hull, we have a couple of guys that played in the ’20s and then free-fall.
 What we see over and over is that even great goal-scorers decline in the second half of their careers.
 Centers at least have assists, which are much more stable, as a cushion.
 Wingers have it tougher.

 |Right Wing||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 Things are a bit better at right wing; you go legitimately five-deep here.
 I don’t want to sound like I’m down on hockey.
-My point is that it is sustained by a relatively small number of big stars and it is more dependent on rank-and-file players to provide the day-to-day excitement.
+My point is that it is sustained by a relatively small number of big stars and the second-tier guys have a hard time keeping up.

 I toyed with the idea of not including Gordie Howe’s return from retirement in the WHL, but he actually comes out a bit ahead in the end.